O’Connor, Pettersson help Penguins rout Maple Leafs 7-1 | Globalnews.ca

 MISSING PIECES

 Letang didn’t play because he was in COVID-19 protocol.
-Penguins coach Mike Sullivan said Saturday morning that Letang had a positive test, but it wasn’t a confirmed positive.
+Sullivan said Saturday morning that Letang had a positive test, but it wasn’t a confirmed positive.

 Pittsburgh also played without Crosby (wrist surgery) and Malkin (knee surgery), in addition to Bryan Rust (lower body) and Jeff Carter, who was also in COVID-19 protocol.
 Rodrigues, who normally plays on the team’s third or fourth line, was Pittsburgh’s top center against Toronto.